Opportunity Search Results

 Field Duties Include: Conditions during field training and during all other tree inventory volunteer events: Outdoors, off trail, through forest vegetation/thick vegetation, uneven terrain, hazardous plants in some areas.
 Volunteers need to be able to hike 4 to 5 miles off trail, hiking over downed tree logs, through thick brush, up hills, possibly down ravines, watching for stump holes/vines/hazardous vegetation and other hazards.

-Required Qualifications: Must have gone to the in person Tree Inventory Training on Saturday, 1/27/24, 4/13/24, 10/12/24 or go to the Tree Inventory Training on April 12 before signing up for shifts.
+Required Qualifications: Must have gone to the Tree Inventory Classroom Training on Wednesday April 15th as well as the Tree Inventory Field Training on April 25th before signing up for shifts.

 Time Commitment: Minimum of signing up for two shifts a month.
 One shift is 4 hours long.